lifeisstillgood/softwaremind/docs/newbook/democractic_bet.rst

 reaource allocation - the reversion to kean of uber wealthy holding all wealth but wealthy will face the thrash back of

+So holding the line on one thing, reduced wealth inequality seems the best long term bet. and investing in improving energy usage (but it seems we are throwing a lot at that one anywya.)

 also - as infrastructre becomes balkanised we see increased spend on maintenance but also changes jow